HangfireIO/Hangfire.io/core/download.md

 ---
-layout: core
+layout: products
-title: Download – Hangfire Core
+title: Downloads – Hangfire Core
 display_brand: true
+product_name: Hangfire Core
-sub_active: download
+sub_active: core-download
 ---

 Hangfire Core is published as a NuGet package, as are nearly all of the extensions.
 If you have NuGet installed, you can right-click on your project and choose `Add Library Package Reference`.
 Search for <a href="https://www.nuget.org/packages?q=Hangfire">Hangfire</a>, and you should see a list of packages.
 Click *Install*, and you're done.
 Here is the list of Hangfire Core packages: